 There’s more to Mexico than sombreros, enchiladas, and tequila.
 Some of the biggest surfable waves in the Americas can be found on the Pacific coast of mainland Mexico.

 With 5,797 miles (9,330 km) of coastline, Mexico is a true paradise for surfers.
 However, the best surf can be found on its Pacific coastline, which is 4,560 miles (7,338 km) long and dotted with firing point breaks and barreling beach breaks.
-There are plenty of beginner-friendly beaches, as well as some huge waves to be found here.
+There are plenty of beginner-friendly beaches and some huge waves to be found here.
 Overall, Mexico is a great place to surf with tons of barrels.
 A lot!

 Windy Baja California, with its chilly water, is a swell magnet known for producing some of the best waves in Mexico.
 Unfortunately, there are no secret surf spots in northern Baja anymore, as San Diego day-trippers have been exploring the area for decades.
 But, if you go further south, crowds will no longer be an issue.